What is diary management

 Use the ‘Reminders’ function to stay ahead of deadlines.
 Discovering you have to complete a major report in a week’s time is far preferable to only remembering it needs to be in an hour before the cut-off time.

 Conditional Formatting automatically colour codes your Outlook calendar items based on certain words you use, helping you to manage your diary.
 If you have Outlook 2007 or earlier, it’s called Automatic Formatting.
-Here’s how you do it:
+Here’s how you use Conditional Formatting:

-- Press ‘Add’ in order to create a new category of appointment.
+- Press ‘Add’ in order to create a new category of appointments.

 - Pick a name for the category (eg. ‘Meeting’, ‘Training Course’ etc.)

 - On the ‘Appointments and Meetings’ tab enter the word you intend to use in the entry that will trigger the colour change.
 This will also probably be ‘Meeting’, ‘Training Course’ etc.

 - Repeat the process for each different category you wish to colour code.

 You can also colour code your outlook items manually, as you input them into your diary.

 - From the Calendar view, right-click on an appointment.

 - Hover over ‘Categorise’ until a choice of colours appears to the right.